Sam Goody: Acquisition and demise

 Best Buy attempted to diversify its retail holdings by purchasing Musicland in 2001, only to sell it two years later.
-Best Buy's attempt to transform Musicland into a youth-oriented small-format technology hub failed after two years of ownership.
-Losses were exacerbated by a decline in physical CD sales in line with the general decline in CD sales, and by competition from big box retailers.
-Just weeks before Best Buy was prepared to liquidate the entire chain of stores (and after closing several hundred), they found a buyer in Sun Capital Partners, a private equity firm in Boca Raton, Florida, which acquired the chain in a cash-free transaction by acquiring Musicland's liabilities.

 In 2002, Best Buy decided to consolidate some of the acquired stores by converting On Cue stores to the Sam Goody brand.

-Under Sun Capital, the company closed more stores and tried to get the business back to basics, but ultimately the challenges of competition and lackluster music industry releases proved too much and in January 2006, The Musicland Group filed for Chapter 11 bankruptcy.
-In February 2006, the company announced the closing of 226 Sam Goody and 115 Suncoast Motion Picture Company stores.
-Following the closings, the Sam Goody chain was left with 191 stores.

 In March 2006, Trans World Entertainment, which had been acquiring their competitors for several years, announced the purchase of 400 Sam Goody and Suncoast stores.
 Trans World kept 345 of the stores open and closed 55.
 In late 2006, Trans World Entertainment Corp. began changing the names of mall-based Sam Goody stores to f.y.e., the company's signature retail store.
 Trans World retained the Suncoast Motion Picture Co. name on about 170 stores.

-After a dismal fourth quarter 2006 and a lackluster year in general, Transworld admitted that it failed to anticipate some of the challenges that remained associated with the remaining Musicland stores that it acquired, especially the "Sam Goody Rural" concept located in small communities.
-As a result, they announced more store closings, many of which were likely to be former Musicland stores.

 Trans World has announced their intention to focus on the f.y.e. brand and convert all Sam Goody stores to f.y.e stores in the future.
 By February 2009, Trans World had removed the Sam Goody brand from its corporate website.
 They kept a large store in San Diego branded Sam Goody due to the cost of changing the signs until late 2012.

 By late 2015, Transworld had a fully operational Sam Goody in the newly renovated Centre of Tallahassee in Tallahassee, Florida.
 The last recorded instance of this store was in an Internet Archive snapshot of the Centre of Tallahassee website from April 4, 2016, only to disappear by April 30.